simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/add_doc_translation_mapping_blank_data.md

 **[Returns]**

 - `value`: str
-  - This interface returns a key value if a specified key string is an API parameters or returns list's line.
-Otherwise this interface returns a specified value directly.
+  - This interface returns a key's value if a specified key string is an API's parameters or returns line.
+Otherwise, this interface returns a specified value directly.

 ## `_set_same_value_if_code_block_mapping_is_blank` function docstring